KittyGiraudel/site/_posts/2013-07-29-optimizing-with-bash.md

 * jpeg
 * util-linux

 Once Cygwin is fully installed, simply open a Cygwin terminal.
-Let's create a workspace to host our optimization script: we create a _"workspace"_ directory in the current user home:
+Let’s create a workspace to host our optimization script: we create a _"workspace"_ directory in the current user home:

 ```bash
 # Create the workspace folder